bozsahin/thebench/examples/README.md

 <code>.skeleton.log</code> All distinct categories of the grammar and list of items bearing them

-<code>.commands</code> TheBench commands to process the grammar with certain options, which are:
+<code>.tbc</code> TheBench commands to process the grammar.
+The naming convention is:

    - <code>sc.no</code>  : no synthetic case rule derived or used